How To Stop Panic Attacks While Driving

 Panic Attacks While Driving

 Experiencing panic attacks while driving can be very scary.
-According the the National Institute of Mental Health (NIMH) approximately 2.7% of the population or roughly 3 out of 100 people experience panic disorder each year.
+According the National Institute of Mental Health (NIMH) approximately 2.7% of the population or roughly 3 out of 100 people experience panic disorder each year.

-The fear of losing control is a major symptom of a panic attack.
+The fear of losing control is a major cause and symptom of a panic attack.
 People who have panic attacks while driving, fear losing control of their vehicle, whether due to their own impulse control to maintain control of the vehicle or due to other drivers actions.

 After having their first panic attack while driving, many people start avoiding specific areas where the panic attack first occurred.

 Soon bridges, tunnels, construction areas, any elevated roads, and driving next to big trucks are also avoided.

 Panic attacks while driving can eventually lead a person to avoid driving altogether or even being a passenger in a car.

 Experiencing panic attacks while driving can quickly turn into a fear of driving or a driving phobia.